What is Balancer (BAL)?

 TLDR

-Balancer is a decentralized finance (DeFi) protocol that functions as a highly customizable automated market maker (AMM), designed to be a programmable liquidity layer for developers and traders.
+Balancer is a decentralized finance (DeFi) protocol that functions as a highly customizable automated market maker (AMM), enabling developers to build unique liquidity pools and providing liquidity providers with a versatile suite of decentralized exchange (DEX) tools.

-2. Innovative Vault Architecture: Its core relies on a unique "Vault" design that separates pool logic from assets, improving security, gas efficiency, and enabling complex pool types.
+2. Innovative Vault Architecture – Its core technical innovation uses a single "Vault" contract to hold all assets, improving security, gas efficiency, and simplifying pool creation.

 Deep Dive